 With 1 in 50 people now testing positive for coronavirus, a number that increases to 1 in 20 in some parts of London, there have been calls for stricter lockdown rules (opens in new tab) to reduce the spread of Covid-19.

-Encouraging people to wear a mask outside, instead of just compulsory masks in shops and on public transport, has been one of the potential measures discussed.
-Top medical experts from the UK government’s Scientific Advisory Group for Emergencies (SAGE) have been backing the idea for some time, with face masks being a proven method of reducing the risk of spreading coronavirus to others.
+Encouraging people to wear a mask outside, instead of just face masks on public transpor (opens in new tab)t and in shops, has been one of the potential measures discussed.
+Top medical experts from the UK government's Scientific Advisory Group for Emergencies (SAGE) have been backing the idea for some time, with face masks being a proven method of reducing the risk of spreading coronavirus to others.

 So should you wear a mask outside as a protective measure against coronavirus?
 This is what the experts have to say...